On the geometry of rod packings in the 3-torus: Introduction

 Various knot invariants have been developed to distinguish knots embedded in the 3-dimensional sphere or Euclidean space.
 Early knot theorists used tools such as crossing numbers to classify knots, which rely on the fact that knots in $3$-dimensional Euclidean space project onto a $2$-dimensional plane.
 However, when the surrounding space is the $3$-torus instead of $\mathbb{R}^3$ or $\SS^3$, it is not always obvious how to apply classical tools.
 Embedded circles in the $3$-torus may correspond to nontrivial elements in the fundamental group of the $3$-torus.
 Even the notion of a link diagram is not straightforward to define in this setting.

-Here, we use 3-dimensional hyperbolic geometry, or other 3-dimensional geometries, to investigate the complements of rods in the $3$-torus.
+Here, we use 3-dimensional geometries to investigate the complements of rods in the $3$-torus.
 Determining the geometric decomposition does not require a link diagram or projection; this is one reason we introduce these methods to the classification of rod packings.

 Thurston's work on the geometry of Haken manifolds implies that the complement of each link in $\TT^3$ decomposes along essential spheres, discs, tori, and annuli into pieces admitting one of eight 3-dimensional geometric structures, including hyperbolic, sol, and six Seifert fibred structures~\cite{Thurston:3MKleinianGroupsHG}.